 BizTalk Server 2016 Feature Pack 1: How to publish BizTalk operational data on Power BI – Step-by-step configuration (Part 3)

-To close this sequence of posts about BizTalk Server 2016 Feature Pack 1: How to publish BizTalk operational data on Power BI – Step-by-step configuration, in this post we will see how we can connect Power BI BizTalkOperationalData dataset with our on-premise BizTalk environment.
+To close this sequence of posts about BizTalk Server 2016 Feature Pack 1: How to publish BizTalk operational data on Power BI – Step-by-step configuration, we will see how to connect the Power BI BizTalkOperationalData dataset to our on-premises BizTalk environment.

 Step-by-step Configuration to Enable BizTalk Server 2016 Operational Data Feed

-Fourth step: Connect Power BI BizTalkOperationalData dataset with your on-premise BizTalk environment
+Fourth step: Connect the Power BI BizTalkOperationalData dataset with your on-premise BizTalk environment

 The final step is to install and configure a Power BI Gateway to connect your on-premise BizTalk Server environment.

 With the On-premises data gateway, you can keep your data fresh by connecting to your on-premises data sources without the need to move the data.
-Because it installs and runs on your computer, it is best to install it on a machine that can be left running all the time.
+Because it installs and runs on your computer, it is best to install it on a machine that can be left running continuously.

 Here are a few things to consider before installing the gateway.

-• If you are installing on a laptop, and your laptop is turned off, not connected to the internet, or asleep the gateway won’t work and the data in the cloud service will not be synchronized with your on-premises data.
+• If you are installing on a laptop that is turned off, not connected to the internet, or asleep, the gateway won’t work, and the data in the cloud service will not be synchronized with your on-premises data.

 (source: https://powerbi.microsoft.com/en-us/documentation/powerbi-gateway-onprem/)